Ghislaine Howard:

 Selected publications since 1993

-Presence, edited by Meryl Doney to accompany the exhibition at St. Paul's Cathedral, London.
-2004
+· Presence, edited by Meryl Doney, exhibition catalogue, St. Paul's Cathedral, London, 2004

-Reviews in various publications including: Modern Painters, The Gallery Magazine, The Guardian, The Women's Art Journal, British Medical Journal, Anglican Theological Review, included in features in Daily Telegraph and the Big Issue, Living Edge.
+Reviews in various publications including: Anglican Theological Review, British Medical Journal, ACE Magazine, Gallery Magazine, The Guardian, Modern Painters, The Women's Art Journal; included in features in Big Issue, Daily Telegraph, The Tablet, Living Edge

-Featured artist in Mischa Scorer's Omnibus film for BBC 1, Degas, The Old Man Mad About Art (20 May 1996).
+· Featured artist in Mischa Scorer's Omnibus film for BBC 1, Degas, The Old Man Mad About Art, 1996

 Radio